EJHortala/Linguistic-Sentiment-Analysis-Tweets/README.md

 Also, set the API keys before going ahead.

-After, you've extracted the tweets use the extracted csv file, and run along with sentiment.py.
+After, you've extracted the tweets use the extracted csv file in sentiment.py.

 In the end you should get a .csv file with values 0 and 1 assingning to the corresponding LIWC categories.